 Catalyst IT Australia works extensively with Information Technology.
-It is therefore critical that the organisation has a comprehensive Information Security Policy.
+It is therefore critical that the organisation has a comprehensive Information Security Policy and Information Security Management System.
 This policy establishes a high-level framework for the protection of information and systems.
 This policy supports:

 - Meeting customer requirements and statutory standards for information security and privacy;

 - Provision of a ‘duty of care’ to the protection of client information, Catalyst corporate information, information systems, and end-customer information.